The Superior Parts Cleaning System

 Unlike a jet spray washer that cleans parts by flooding them with a lukewarm chemical solution relying on high detergent concentration as its primary cleaning mechanism, StingRay's Power Wash Process is different.
 The Power Wash Process utilizes a low concentration of detergent and blasts parts with hydraulic impact force and high-temperature as its primary cleaning mechanisms.

 A low concentration of cleaning chemical enables the cleaning solution to last longer before supersaturation occurs and requires disposal.
 Using a low chemical concentration with Power Wash also increases the rinse effectiveness.
-Less chemical means easier rinsing, saving fresh water and shorten the rinse cycle time.
+Less chemical means easier rinsing, saving fresh water, and shortening the rinse cycle time.

 Jet Spray vs. Power Wash